-Homeowners associations (HOA) are common in some single-family housing developments, as well as condominium and townhouse complexes.
+Homeowners' associations (HOA) are common in many new, single-family housing developments, as well as in condominium and townhouse complexes.
 An HOA is the governing body of the development or complex, usually comprising homeowners who have volunteered to serve on the HOA board.

-When you buy a property governed by a homeowners association, you automatically become a member of the association.
+When you buy a property governed by a homeowners' association, you automatically become a member of the association.
 You don't have the choice of not joining.
 The purchase of your home becomes a contract with the HOA.
 You agree that you'll obey all the HOA rules and pay regular dues and any special assessments.

 Rules for Homeowners